Multi-Level Damage-Aware Graph Learning for Resilient UAV Swarm Networks

 \section{Conclusion}

-In this paper, we study the CNS issue of the USNET under massive damage scenarios.
-To cope with the challenges of utilizing graph-learning approaches to generate optimal recovery trajectories, we propose a novel ML-DAGL algorithm.
-To adapt to diverse damage cases with varying scales, we introduce the MBDA module to form a sequence of mDAGs with different ranges of receptive fields.
-The mDAG links only remaining and damaged nodes to ensure a more even degree distribution for mitigating over-aggregation and utilizes multi-hop dilation to establish more links for sparse topology enhancement.
-We then develop the DGCN to generate the optimal recovery trajectories based on the mDAG sequence, which can ensure convergence under massive damage cases through B-GCO and residual connection.
-Statistical results demonstrated that the proposed algorithm can guarantee the connectivity restoration under varying swarm and damage scales, along with significant improvements in both recovery time and topology degree distribution.
+In this paper, we studied the CNS issue of the USNET under massive damage scenarios.
+To cope with the challenges of utilizing graph-learning approaches to generate optimal recovery trajectories, we proposed a novel ML-DAGL algorithm.
+To adapt to diverse damage cases with varying scales, we introduced the MBDA module to form a sequence of mDAGs with different ranges of receptive fields.
+Each mDAG maintains the edges between remaining and destroyed nodes within the k-hop range, establishing dilated topologies with damage attention.
+We then developed the DGCN to generate the optimal recovery trajectories based on the mDAG sequence, utilizing the bipartite GCO and residual connection to enhance the feature mining and aggregation.
+Additionally, we theoretically proved the convergence of the proposed algorithm and analyzed the upper bound of recovery time and computational complexity.
+The proposed algorithm is feasible for practical deployment with limited memory requirement.
+Simulations demonstrated that ML-DAGL algorithm have excellent scalability, along with significant improvements in convergence, recovery time, and topology distribution.

 {\appendices